krishnakadiyala/NPAcourse/labs/Lab_02_Using_Python_Interpreter.md

 This was just a short mini-lab to understand how to access the Python Interpreter.

-Note that modern network operating systems such as Cisco NX-OS and Arista EOS also have a Python execution engine, e.g. Python interpreter on each switch.
+Note that modern network operating systems such as Cisco NX-OS and Arista EOS also have a Python execution engine, e.g. Python Interpreter on each switch.
 If you SSH into a switch that supports Python, you'll be able to access a "shell" environment on the switch by also just typing "python".

 The next several labs will use the Python Interpreter (_shell_) to start conveying critical Python concepts to be aware of when starting a journey on network automation.